 Not only does this have knock-on cost implications, but it also takes nurses away from their primary role which is caring for patients.
-With a tracking system in place and assets easily located, doctors and nurses spend less time tracking down the tools they need.
+With a hospital asset tracking system in place, inventory can be easily located, and doctors and nurses spend less time tracking down the tools they need.

 An added benefit in terms of productivity is that maintenance and asset downtime is planned for much more efficiently.
 This can minimize disruption and allows maintenance functions to be carried out in less busy periods.

 Better Business Operations and Resource Management